LiveSplit/LiveSplit/README.md

 ## The LiveSplit Server

 The internal LiveSplit Server allows for other programs and other computers to control LiveSplit.
-The server can accept connections over either a named pipe located at `\\<hostname>\pipe\LiveSplit` (`.` is the hostname if the client and server are on the same computer) or over TCP/IP.
+The server can accept connections over either a named pipe located at `\\<hostname>\pipe\LiveSplit` (`.` is the hostname if the client and server are on the same computer), over raw TCP/IP, or over the WebSocket (WS) protocol.

 ### Control

-The named pipe is always open while LiveSplit is running but the TCP server **MUST** be started before programs can talk to it (Right click on LiveSplit -> Control -> Start TCP Server).
-You **MUST** manually start it each time you launch LiveSplit.
+The named pipe is always open while LiveSplit is running but the TCP and WS servers **MUST** be started before programs can talk to them (Right click on LiveSplit -> Control -> Start TCP/WS Server).
+You **MUST** manually start the one you wish to use each time you launch LiveSplit.
+The TCP and WS servers cannot both run at the same time because the WS server runs on top of TCP/IP.

 ### Settings

 #### Server Port

 **Server Port** is the door (one of thousands) on your computer that this program sends data through.
 Default is 16834.
 This should be fine for most people, but depending on network configurations, some ports may be blocked.
-See also https://en.wikipedia.org/wiki/Port_%28computer_networking%29
+See also https://en.wikipedia.org/wiki/Port_%28computer_networking%29.

 ### Known Uses